s4536458/s4536458.github.io/article_2_SDG.md

 - Gives DL a way of understanding **how well** the current model is performing

 ## Step 4: Step through with Gradient
-- As **weight parameters** are adjusted, change in **gradient of loss** can be measured
+- As **weight parameters** are adjusted, change in **gradient (derivative of loss)** can be measured
 - Correlates weight values with respect to model performance
 - Will indicate the **winning direction**, and amount to adjust weight parameters by
+- Idea of 'descent' is to go in opposite direction of gradient to optimise performance